 The Bachelors degree programmes encompass six semesters (three consecutive academic years), whereas the Honours degree programmes consist of eight semesters (four consecutive academic years).
 Each course unit carries a credit value that defines contact hours for that course unit.
-The student should satisfy the credit requirement of a minimum of 90 credits of core course units at the end of the sixth semester for the award of Bachelors Degree and a minimum of 120 credits of core course units at the end of the eighth semester for the award of Honours Degree.
-In addition, the students are requested to complete 16 credits in auxiliary course units.
+The student should satisfy the credit requirement of a minimum of 90 credits of core course units at the end of the sixth semester for the award of Bachelors Degree and a minimum of 120 credits of core course units at the end of the students are requested to complete 16 credits in auxiliary course units.
 Initially, students would be admitted to a Bachelors degree programme (6 semesters), and a selected number of students will be admitted to follow the Honours degree (8 semesters) based on their performance.